sainreddygh/Kraken-basic/readme.txt

-Editing the contents first time.
+Editing the contents Second time.